gatezh/devcontainer-bun-template/README.md

 Starter container for creating "what used to be Node" apps (React, Vite, Next, etc.) — safe, fast, minimal, bun-first.

 ## Quick start

 1. Clone this repo.
 2. Open in VS Code and choose **Reopen in Container** (or use *Remote - Containers*).
-3. The container installs bun (version defined by `ARG BUN_VERSION`) and the listed extensions.
+3. The container pulls the pre-built image and installs the listed extensions.

-## Change bun version

-Edit the Dockerfile `ARG BUN_VERSION=...` and rebuild the container.